eclipse-hono/hono/adapters/lora/README.md

-# hono-adapter-http-vertx-quarkus project
+# hono-adapter-lora project

-This module contains Hono HTTP protocol adapter implemented using Vert.x and Quarkus.
+This module contains Hono Lora protocol adapter implemented using Vert.x and Quarkus.

 ## Running the application in dev mode